LezWatch/lwtv-plugin/readme.md

 The main file `functions.php` calls all other needed files.

+Defines `LWTV_LIBRARY` - If the libary files are found, this is set to true.

 Defines `FIRST_LWTV_YEAR` - The first year of known queers on TV (if not otherwise defined).
 Currently 1961.

 ### Admin Panels